-Nearby Boca Chica Air Station brings the occasional flyover, which has begun a new tradition: the Salty Oyster, the outdoor on-site bar, toasts each flyover, with a collection for donations to go to a local charity each time they do.
+Nearby Boca Chica Air Station brings the occasional flyover, which has begun a new tradition: the Salty Oyster Bar, the poolside bar, toasts each flyover, with a collection for donations to go to a local charity each time they do.

 Stock Island History

-The nods to the Stock Island history and culture are far from marketing gimmicks; the love of their community which is clear when talking with Ashley as well as Mark, the General Manager of the property who shared some additional history:
+The nods to the Stock Island history and culture are far from marketing gimmicks; the love of their community which is clear when talking with the staff who shared some additional history:

 As Key West's tourism industry evolved and grew, the fishing industry moved to Safe Harbor.
 At 25' deep, Safe Harbor and Stock Island were a perfectly accessible new home for the fishing boats – but the channel and harbor depth aren't due to dredging.
 The reason it's so deep is because in the 1940s and 50s, they took the soil from Stock Island and moved it to New Town on Key West, which was formerly estuaries and mangrove swamps.